MikroElektronika/mikrosdk_click_v2/clicks/current9/README.md

 err_t current9_read_current ( current9_t *ctx, float *current );
 ```

-- `current9_set_vref` This function sets the voltage reference for Current 9 click driver.
+- `current9_set_vref` This function sets the voltage reference for Current 9 Click driver.
 ```c
 err_t current9_set_vref ( current9_t *ctx, float vref );
 ```

 ## Example Description

-> This example demonstrates the use of Current 9 click board by reading and displaying the input current measurements.
+> This example demonstrates the use of Current 9 Click board by reading and displaying the input current measurements.

 **The demo application is composed of two sections :**